This is your complete guide to all the amazing things to do in Queretaro, Mexico, and the spectacular surrounding

 15. Enjoy fresh air in the city park

-They have a small lake as well as a bird nursery where they look after hawks and owls and other species that have been hurt and would not be able to survive on their own.
-Pay attention to the amazing views that you have on the way up to the park.
+They have a small lake as well as a bird nursery, where they care for hawks, owls, and other injured species that would not survive on their own.

-For my stay in Queretaro, I made a huge mistake, as I preferred to rent a private room on Airbnb which was far from the historical center, and sacrifice the comfort for the privacy of my own room at the same price.
+During my stay in Queretaro, I made a huge mistake as I opted to rent a private room on Airbnb without checking the exact location.